Kumar

-“Funding editor” — this position holds significant weight, and I am not sure if I am a good editor.
-However, coming from a laborer background, I felt the need to start somewhere and claim my agency.
+“Founding editor” — this position holds significant weight, and I am not sure if I am a good editor.
+However, coming from a labourer background, I felt the need to start somewhere and claim my agency.
 That is why I hold this position next to my name.

 But why me?
-Why did I take the initiative, and why am I the funding editor of this space for labor?
+Why did I take the initiative, and why am I the founding editor of this space for labour?
 You might not have asked, but I feel obliged to justify my position here.
-Because I have been a laborer myself for many years.
-I have not only observed the different aspects of laborers’ lives in the city but also experienced and lived them firsthand while working in various factories in Delhi.
+Because I have been a labourer myself for many years.
+I have not only observed the different aspects of labourers’ lives in the city but also experienced and lived them firsthand while working in various factories in Delhi.
 I come from a migrant family that moved from Bihar to Surat and occasionally to Delhi in search of work.
-Sometimes my parents worked in steel factories; at other times, they labored in malls.
-This initiative, Labour Lens, is grounded in a deeply personal and emotional connection to laborers.
+Sometimes my parents worked in steel factories; at other times, they laboured in malls.
+This initiative, Labour Lens, is grounded in a deeply personal and emotional connection to labourers.

-Why am I sharing my past as a laborer openly for the first time?
+Why am I sharing my past as a labourer openly for the first time?
 For the last 15 years, I was afraid to confront it, running away from the bitter realities of my past.
-Growing up, people around me often made me feel ashamed of my roots in Bihar and my laborer family, refusing to accept me culturally.
-Now, after obtaining an education and experiencing life in different cities, I have realized that being a laborer and coming from Bihar is not a crime but a reality — and I accept it.
+Growing up, people around me often made me feel ashamed of my roots in Bihar and my labourer family, refusing to accept me culturally.
+Now, after obtaining an education and experiencing life in different cities, I have realized that being a labourer and coming from Bihar is not a crime but a reality — and I accept it.

-Vikas Kumar is currently based in Bengaluru and belongs to the OBC community.
+Kumar is currently based out of Bengaluru and belongs to the OBC community.

 Arpita